Skip to navigation Skip to content Skip to footer

 Bio

-Jesse Tinney is entering his third year at the University of Wisconsin-Platteville.
+Jesse Tinney is entering his fifth year at the University of Wisconsin-Platteville.
 Tinney joined the Pioneer staff as an assistant coach for both the men’s and women’s soccer teams in the summer of 2021 and was promoted to the Head Men’s Coach in March of 2023.

 During Tinney’s first season as an assistant coach, the men’s team finished with an impressive 13-5-2 record.
 During the season, the team had its longest unbeaten streak in program history at 14 games.
 Other team accomplishments included Jack Gentilli earning Third Team All-Region honors and being named Co-Wisconsin Offensive Player of the Year.
 Additionally, Chase Werner earned All-Wisconsin 2nd Team, Konrad Ziaja earned All-Wisconsin Honorable Mention and Lucas Schoeneberg also earned All-Wisconsin Honorable Mention.